southwickIO/cloudy-rabbit/README.md

 - [x] create a script that tells if packets are being fragmented or not
 - [x] banner grabber for several ports at once
 - [x] script that detects IIS lockdown tool
+- [x] script that detects apache mod headers.
+This could detect false or off banners